zcakar/odoo/.ai/DEVELOPMENT_LOG.md

 - Added dropdown next to “Attach files” with options New document/spreadsheet/presentation.
 - Uses OnlyOffice bundled templates (`static/assets/document_templates`) via `ir.attachment.onlyoffice_create_new`, creates attachment on the current record, and reloads attachments.
 - Version bump: 5.3.4 (log shows in console).
 Deployed to prod with module upgrade + service restart.
+- Follow-up: Added dropdown also inside the attachment box (lower “Attach files” button) to ensure visibility in Files panel.

 ---